whosonfirst/go-whosonfirst-pgis/README.md

 This is not ready to use.
 It is still being tested.
 It will probably be renamed.

 This is a compliment-cum-alternative to the `go-whosonfirst-tile38` package which is having trouble managing the volume of data (see PGSQL table schema below) we are trying to throw at it.
 The same basic logic around _what_ is indexed is shared between both the Tile38 and PGIS packages.
+In that way both packages may be folded in to a generic `go-whosonfirst-spatial` interface but it is too soon for that.

 _This is designed very specifically around the needs of Mapzen for processing updates to Who's On First data rather than a general purpose tool for anyone else._